-The board of directors (Board) of the Group has established the following General Trading Policy and the restrictions on trading in securities of the Group set out below applies to the following representatives of the Group (Restricted Persons):

-- (a) the Board; - (b) the Chief Executive Officer of the Group (Group CEO); - (c) directors and company secretary of any subsidiary; - (d) all direct reports of the Group CEO; - (e) any person who is entitled to receive equity performance rights and/or options as part of any equity incentive based scheme of the Group; - (f) consultants, advisors and contractors; - (g) the company secretary of the Group (Company Secretary); and - (h) other persons specified from time to time by the Group CEO, the Chief Financial Officer (CFO) or the Company Secretary.

-The Restricted Persons are subject to restrictions on trading in the Group's Securities (as defined below) at certain times of the year.
+- (a) The board of Directors (Board) of the Group has established the following General Trading Policy and the restrictions on trading in securities of the Group set out below applies to the following representatives of the Group (Restricted Persons): - (i) the Board; - (ii) the Global Chief Executive Officer of the Group (Global CEO); - (iii) directors and company secretary of any subsidiary; - (iv) all direct reports of the Global CEO; - any person who is entitled to receive equity performance rights and/or options as part of any equity incentive-based scheme of the Group; - (vi) consultants, advisors and contractors; - (vii) the company secretary of the Group (Company Secretary); and - (viii) other persons specified from time to time by the Global CEO, the Global Chief Financial Officer (Global CFO) or the Company Secretary. - (b) The Restricted Persons are subject to restrictions on trading in the Group's Securities (as defined below) at certain times of the year.
 Restrictions also apply where any Restricted Person is exposed to inside information in the course of their duties in accordance with the Insider Trading Policy (see section 2 below).

-The Policy applies to all shares, units, options, debentures, bonds, notes and other traded securities in the Group including derivatives or financial products issued or created over any of these (Securities) in which a Restricted Person has either a direct or indirect interest.
+(c) This Policy applies to all shares, units, options, debentures, bonds, notes and other traded securities in the Group including derivatives or financial products issued or created over any of these (Securities) in which a Restricted Person has either a direct or indirect interest.
 This Policy also applies to securities of other companies of which a Restricted Person has "Inside Information" (see section 2) because of their position in the Group.